 Even though our basket of fresh baked bread also went down too easy, we will managed to polish off those mains, as well as some crispy arancini.
 I eyed a few other tables filled with fried squid, antipasti plates and bottles of bold red wines to wash it all down too.

-Although I was yearning for an affogato, I was pleasantly surprised when the chef presented a raspberry pannacotta instead that was smooth and satisfying.
+Although I was yearning for an affogato, I was pleasantly surprised when the chef, like that from a private chef job, presented a raspberry pannacotta instead that was smooth and satisfying.
 Paired with a tiramisu cocktail, I could have sat there all night sipping away and enveloped by the smell of fresh baked pizza.

 Beyond the dinner